costello1982/python_napalm/ACI_Notes.md

                                                     - In order to get the configuration pushed from APIC to the port, we still have a lot to do.
 We need to create ACI Application Policy which will define the port to EPG Membership and define the VLANs that are allowed to cross that trunk port.

+## Logical Configuration

+EPG is an Endpoint group which represents a group of endpoints (VM on a hypervisor connected to ACI Leaf or a baremetal server connected the same way).
+Those endpoints, if placed in the same EPG are allowed to communicate between them selfs.
+In order for two endpoints from two different EPGs to communicate, those two EPG need to be connected with a contract which allows same IP/TCP/UDP/ICMP or some other communication between them.
+In order to get some endpoints mapped inside some EPGs we need to configure the ports for it (all the config above) plus Application policy below.

+1. Creating a Tenant: Tenants > Add Tenant  (CostelloTN_PROD)
+2. Create a VRF: Tenants > CostelloTN_PROD > Networking > VRFs > Right Click Create VRF > 01aPRD_DB_VRF
+                                - uncheck Create A Bridge Domain (We will do this at the next step)
+3. Create a Bridge Domain (BD): Tenants > CostelloTN_PROD > Networking > Bridge Domains > Right Click Create > MDC_VL200_BrDom
+                                - VRF > Select the VRF created at Step 2 > 01aPRD_DB_VRF
+4. Create APP Profile: Tenants > CostelloTN_PROD > Application Profiles > Right Click Create 01aPRD_DB_AppProf
+5. Create Application EPGs: Tenants > CostelloTN_PROD > Application Profiles > 01aPRD_DB_AppProf > Application EPGs > Right Click Create MDC_VL200_EPG
+                                - select the Bridge Domain Created at step 3 MDC_VL200_BrDom
+6. Add Domain to EPG: Tenants > CostelloTN_PROD > Application Profiles > 01aPRD_DB_AppProf > Application EPGs >  MDC_VL200_EPG > Domains >Right Click Add Physical Domain Association > Select CostelloTN_PhyDom
+7. Static Port Map to EPG: Tenants > CostelloTN_PROD > Application Profiles > 01aPRD_DB_AppProf > Application EPGs >  MDC_VL200_EPG > Right Click Create:
+                                - Select Node Leaf-101
+                                - Path - 1/1 servername-eth0
+                                - Port Encap VLAN 200
+                                - Deployment Imeddiacy: Immediate
+                                - Mode Trunk

 ```